ventus-ag/docs/_docs/tutorials/opc-ua.md

 Integration between OPC UA products and OPC Classic products is easily accomplished with COM/Proxy wrappers that are available in the download section.

-* **Platform independence**: from an embedded micro-controller to cloud-based infrastructure
+**2) Platform independence**: from an embedded micro-controller to cloud-based infrastructure

 Given the wide array of available hardware platforms and operating systems, platform independence is essential.
 OPC UA functions on any of the following and more:
    * *Hardware platforms*: traditional PC hardware, cloud-based servers, * PLCs, micro-controllers (ARM etc.)